wp-plugins/coming-soon-page/readme.txt

 *   Mailing list button text color - Set Coming Soon page Mailing list button text color.
 *   Mailing list input text color - Set Coming Soon page Mailing list input text color.
 *   Mailing list button and input font-size - Set Coming Soon page Mailing list button and input font-size.
+*   Text color that will appear after sending Email - Set text color that will appear after sending Email.
+*   Facebook button background image - Upload your button for Facebook or just use our default Facebook button.
+*   Twitter button background image - Upload your button for Twitter or just use our default Twitter button.
+*   Google Plus button background image - Upload your button for Google Plus or just use our default Google Plus button.
+*   YouTube button background image - Upload your button for YouTube or just use our default YouTube button.
+*   Instagram button background image - Upload your button for Instagram or just use our default Instagram button.

 The third option page is "Mailing list" .
 On this page you can type Sendmail Message text and send Message to users.
 The last option page is "Live Preview" .
 Here you can see your Coming soon page live preview.